vieiro/xmark/test.markdown

 ### Sidenote convention

-Nor markdown nor CommonMark support sidenotes.
-But these are very useful.
+Nor markdown nor CommonMark support sidenotes [Sidenotes are like footnotes, except they don't force the user to scroll the page](sidenote).

+Markdown uses the ```[link text](url)``` structure to define links. xmark abuses this structure with the following convention:

-> Sidenotes are normal markdown links what use the text ```sidenote``` as the URL.
+> Sidenotes are normal markdown links that use the word ```sidenote``` as its url.

-So, to create a sidenote [Sidenotes are like footnotes, except they don't force the user to scroll the page](sidenote) just use the text ```sidenote``` as the url of your link and you are all set.
 Sidenote numbers are automatically generated, so there's no need to worry about that detail.

 ``` markdown
 This is a normal paragraph with a